 (3) Postpartum Gift Bag: I don’t love any of the postpartum gift bags that are on the market, so I always make my own!
 My gift bag is full of items first-time-moms don’t know they need for postpartum recovery.
 This gift for new mom is totally for herself, although she may not know it until baby comes!

-To learn how to create a rocking postpartum gift bag, click here and check out the “At Home Postpartum Supplies” section.
+To learn how to create a rocking postpartum gift bag, check out our postpartum must haves

 3. Baby Care Support